-Many Chase cards offer significant travel protections, but the Chase Sapphire Reserve is superior in many ways – not only to other Chase cards, but to cards from other issuers as well.
+Many Chase cards offer significant travel protection, but the Chase Sapphire Reserve is superior, and very much worth it, in many ways — not only to other Chase cards, but to cards from other issuers as well.
 It offers primary car rental insurance, high amounts of coverage on all travel insurance benefits and extras like roadside assistance.
 On top of that, it comes with emergency evacuation and transportation, as well as emergency medical and dental benefits.

-Emergency evacuation and transportation can cover you if you’re injured or fall ill during a trip that you paid for with your Chase Sapphire Reserve card.
-It pays for medical services and transportation when you need to evacuate.
+Emergency evacuation and transportation can cover you if you’re injured or fall ill during a trip that you paid for with your Chase Sapphire Reserve card, and it pays for medical services and transportation when you need to evacuate.
 The coverage amount is $100,000, and the insurance is secondary to other policies you may have.

 Always take time to read your benefits guide to know exactly what your card is eligible for.
 If you’re looking for a new credit card, make sure to research what it offers, including travel benefits, so you can make an educated decision.

 All information about the United Business Card has been collected independently by CreditCards.com.
 The issuer did not provide the content, nor is it responsible for its accuracy.